ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 The snapshot of an encrypted database has the same encryption key as the database's.
 The snapshot of an unencrypted database is not encrypted.
 {NOTE/}

+{NOTE: The incremental backups of an encrypted snapshot are encrypted as well, using the same key.}
+{NOTE/}

 {PANEL/}